pfsense/docs/source/firewall/firewall-rule-basics.rst

 or subnet changes in the future, the rules will be rebuilt correctly and they will not need manually adjusted.

-See also:

--  :doc:`Firewall Rule Troubleshooting </firewall/firewall-rule-troubleshooting>`
+.. seealso:: For fixing issues with firewall rules, see :doc:`Firewall Rule Troubleshooting </firewall/firewall-rule-troubleshooting>`.